-In this guide, we'll talk about the most important factors for determining when you should take the SAT or ACT, debunk a common myth about the best time to take the test, and present a testing plan that will work best for most high school students.
+In this guide, we'll debunk a common myth about the best time to take the test, discuss the most important factors for determining when you should take the SAT or ACT, and present the best testing plan for most high school students.

 The 4 Important Factors for Your SAT/ACT Date

 Like most things in life, earlier planning for the SAT and ACT will pay off in higher test scores.
 You don’t want to wait until college applications are due in senior year to take your first SAT or ACT - you'll perform nowhere near your best, and you might not get into the schools you were planning to apply to.

 Beyond the general tip of planning early, you'll need to decide what specific test dates you’ll be taking the SAT or ACT.
 Each test has 6-7 test dates throughout the year, and your score can vary on each test date based on a few important factors.
 In order of priority, here are the most important factors to think about when determining when you should take the test: